guillp/jwskate/docs/installation.md

 ## Stable release

-To install JsonWebSkate, run this command in your
+To install `jwskate`, run this command in your terminal:
-terminal:

 ``` console
 $ pip install jwskate
 ```

-This is the preferred method to install JsonWebSkate, as it will always install the most recent stable release.
+This is the preferred method to install `jwskate`, as it will always install the most recent stable release.

 If you don't have [pip][] installed, this [Python installation guide][] can guide you through the process.

 ## From source

-The source for JsonWebSkate can be downloaded from the [Github repo][].
+The source for `jwskate` can be downloaded from the [Github repo][].

 You can either clone the public repository: